Tyson Fury vs. Deontay Wilder III

-Tyson Fury vs. Deontay Wilder III billed as "Once and for All" was a professional boxing match contested between WBC and The Ring heavyweight champion, Tyson Fury, and former WBC heavyweight champion, Deontay Wilder.
-The bout took place at T-Mobile Arena in Paradise, Nevada on October 9, 2021.
+Tyson Fury vs. Deontay Wilder III, billed as Once and for All, was a professional boxing match contested between WBC and The Ring heavyweight champion, Tyson Fury, and former WBC heavyweight champion, Deontay Wilder.
+The bout took place on October 9, 2021 at T-Mobile Arena in Paradise, Nevada, United States.
 The fight, which Fury won via eleventh-round knockout, was widely regarded as the best fight of the year and one of the greatest heavyweight fights of all time, winning the award for The Ring magazine Fight of the Year 2021.